farisdurrani/mythics-devops-interview-2025/README.md

 1. Solve the programming challenge
 1. Create the resources on Oracle Cloud using Terraform
-1. Create Ansible roles and playbooks to perform tasks
+1. Create an Ansible playbook to perform tasks

 ## Rules